10 Best Technology Moat Stocks for December 2025

 Risk Factors

-- Intense competition in cloud and SaaS
+- Intense competition in cloud infrastructure from AWS and Google Cloud

-- Dependence on enterprise IT spending cycles
+- Dependency on enterprise IT spending cycles

-Taiwan Semiconductor Manufacturing Company Limited (TSM)
+Stock #4: Taiwan Semiconductor Manufacturing Company Limited (TSM)

 | Metric | Value |